ABridoux/scout/README.md

 ```bash
 brew install ABridoux/formulae/scout
 ```
-It will **download the notarized executable** from the [latest release](https://github.com/ABridoux/scout/releases/latest/download/scout.zip)
+It will **download the notarized executable** from the [latest release](https://github.com/ABridoux/scout/releases/latest/download/scout.zip).

 #### Download

 You can download the [latest version of the executable](https://github.com/ABridoux/scout/releases/latest/download/scout.zip) from the [releases](https://github.com/ABridoux/scout/releases).
 Note that the **executable is notarized**.
-Also, a notarized [scout package](https://github.com/ABridoux/scout/releases/latest/download/scout.pkg) is provided.
+Also, a [scout package](https://github.com/ABridoux/scout/releases/latest/download/scout.pkg) is provided.

 After having unzipped the file, you can install it if you want to.